TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-02-19-rector-part-1-what-and-how.md

 Rector is a PHP CLI tool build on [Symfony Components](https://symfony.com/components) that changes your PHP code for better.
 He only does what you tell him to do.
 You can use him to *instantly upgrade* your application or to do *architecture refactorings* once for the whole codebase.

 Rector won't do your job.
 It's here to **do the boring stuff for you**.
-Its help is similar to coding standard tools help with code reviews - move focus from spaces and commas to architecture of the code.
+Its help is similar to coding standard tools' help with code reviews - move focus from spaces and commas to architecture of the code.

 ### Where is it?